rehypejs/rehype/doc/plugins.md

 A good place for publishing plug-ins is [npm][npm-publish].

-You should pick a name prefixed by `"rehype-"`, such as `rehype-lint`.
+You should pick a name prefixed by `'rehype-'`, such as `rehype-lint`.

+Note that, if the thing you create cannot be given to `rehype().use()`, it not a “plug-in”.
+Don’t use the `rehype-` prefix as that could confuse users.
+If it works with the HAST tree, use `'hast-util-'`, if it works with any Unist tree, use `unist-util-`, if it works with virtual files, use `vfile-`.

 When publishing a plug-in, you should use the package manager’s keywords functionality and include `"rehype"` in the list.